ellaism/ellaism.org/_pages/comparison.md

 is advertised as being no pre-mine, attracts some developers.
 Ubiq also has the unique *Flux Difficulty Algorithm*.

-## Pirl

-Pirl is a coin launched in July 2017.
-The coin is also advertised to be no pre-mine, and is probably the only cryptocurrency besides Ellaism that contains zero coins in the genesis block (block 0).
-The coin, however, takes around a 16% dev fee (for masternode and dev fund) in every block reward.
-People interested in Pirl usually don't consider this as a pre-mine, because devs are only paid if the coin is valuable.
-This, however, is sometimes criticised in other coins like Zcash, which also takes dev fees called "founders' reward".

-Pirl has a slightly bigger community compared with Ellaism.

 ## Ellaism

 Ellaism is designed to be a "pure" coin.
 A coin that is as fair as Bitcoin.